Option-aware Temporally Abstracted Value for Offline Goal-Conditioned Reinforcement Learning: Abstract

 \section{Abstract}

-Offline goal-conditioned reinforcement learning (GCRL) offers a practical learning paradigm where goal-reaching policies are trained from abundant unlabeled (reward-free) datasets without additional environment interaction.
+Offline goal-conditioned reinforcement learning (GCRL) offers a practical learning paradigm in which goal-reaching policies are trained from abundant state–action trajectory datasets without additional environment interaction.
 However, offline GCRL still struggles with long-horizon tasks, even with recent advances that employ hierarchical policy structures, such as HIQL~\cite{(HIQL)Park2023}.
-By identifying the root cause of this challenge, we observe the following insights: First, performance bottlenecks mainly stem from the high-level policy’s inability to generate appropriate subgoals.
-Second, when learning the high-level policy in the long-horizon regime, the sign of the advantage signal frequently becomes incorrect.
-Thus, we argue that improving the value function to produce a clear advantage signal for learning the high-level policy is essential.
+Identifying the root cause of this challenge, we observe the following insight.
+Firstly, performance bottlenecks mainly stem from the high-level policy’s inability to generate appropriate subgoals.
+Secondly, when learning the high-level policy in the long-horizon regime, the sign of the advantage estimate frequently becomes incorrect.
+Thus, we argue that improving the value function to produce a clear advantage estimate for learning the high-level policy is essential.
 In this paper, we propose a simple yet effective solution: \textbf{\textit{Option-aware Temporally Abstracted}} value learning, dubbed \textbf{OTA}, which incorporates temporal abstraction into the temporal-difference learning process.
-By modifying the value update to be \textit{option-aware}, the proposed learning scheme contracts the effective horizon length, enabling better advantage estimates even in long-horizon regimes.
-We experimentally show that the high-level policy extracted using the OTA value function achieves strong performance on complex tasks from OGBench \cite{(OGBench)Park2025}, a recently proposed offline GCRL benchmark, including maze navigation and visual robotic manipulation environments.
+By modifying the value update to be \textit{option-aware}, our approach contracts the effective horizon length, enabling better advantage estimates even in long-horizon regimes.
+We experimentally show that the high-level policy learned using the OTA value function achieves strong performance on complex tasks from OGBench \cite{(OGBench)Park2025}, a recently proposed offline GCRL benchmark, including maze navigation and visual robotic manipulation environments.
+Our code is available at \href{https://github.com/ota-v/ota-v}{https://github.com/ota-v/ota-v}